 - 2 dates or a bit of stevia, to taste

 - 2 tablespoons flaxseed meal

 - 1/2 teaspoon ground turmeric, plus more to taste

 - splash of non-dairy milk

-- Blend all ingredients, except for the toppings, in a high-speed blender like a Vitamix, adding more milk if needed to get the blender going.
+- Blend all ingredients, except for the toppings, in a high-speed blender, adding more milk if needed to get the blender going.
 You want to the smoothie to be really thick so it will hold the toppings.

 - Top with desired toppings, like granola, coconut flakes, and chia seeds.

 You can also use fresh mango instead of frozen though frozen mango makes it thicker and creamier.

 Disclaimer: This post includes affiliate links, and I will earn a commission if you purchase through these links.
 There is no additional cost to you.
 I only link to products I truly recommend and trust.